How to Become an Elementary School Teacher

 Teachers shape the minds of our children and prepare them to become successful adults.
 The role they play in forming the future of our nation cannot be overstated.
-This noble profession calls to those who possess immense patience, understanding and passion, as well as a love of knowledge.
+This noble profession calls for those who possess immense patience, understanding and passion, as well as a love of knowledge.

 The path to becoming a teacher is relatively straight forward.
 However, there are decisions and mandatory steps that must be made along the way.
-Read on for more information on how to become an elementary school teacher, where to start your education and how to take your career further.
+Read on for information on how to become an elementary school teacher, where to start your education and how to take your career further.

 Licensure and Certification

 In addition to educational requirements, all states require public school teachers to obtain a teaching license for the state in which they practice.
 A teaching license may also be referred to as a certification.
 Private school teachers in certain states may be exempt from this requirement.

 Though requirements for teacher certification may vary by state, there are some common threads.
 Generally, states require: